CodewithAvijit/VEHICLE_PRICE_PREDICTION/readme.md

 ## Usage

 1. **Prepare the dataset:**
-   Ensure that the dataset (`vehicle_data.csv`) is in the appropriate directory as specified in the script.
+   Ensure that the dataset (`dataset.csv`) is in the appropriate directory as specified in the script.

 2. **Run the prediction script:**
    Execute the Python script to train the model and predict vehicle prices: